JerMej1s/tic_tac_toe_challenge/README.md

 ## Win Probability 🎲

-During the game, on each human player's turn, the program estimates the probability that the human player will win the game based on the current state of the game board:
+During the game, on each human player's turn, the program estimates the probability that the human player will win the game based on the current state of the game board.
   * First, the program will generate a `set` of all possible permutations of the five Xs and four Os on the board.
-    * 📢 Note that this set contains duplicate boards and invalid game boards, and thus, is significantly larger than a set containing all possible game outcomes, which impacts the accuracy of the calculated probability.
+    * 📢 Note: This set contains duplicate boards and invalid game boards, and thus, is significantly larger than a set containing all possible board outcomes, which impacts the accuracy of the calculated probability.
   * Next, the program will check whether each board is a valid future state of the current board.
     * A `zip()` function is used to iterate over each (non-empty) cell in the current board and the corresponding cell in each "possible" board at the same time.
 If the cells do not match, the board is eliminated as a possible end-state.
   * Of the remaining boards, the program will determine and count those which result in a win for the current player.
     * The program checks if any of the positions in a winning combination contain the current player's symbol.
 If they match, it means the player has a winning combination on the board.
-  * With the total number of possible remaining winning permutations and the total number of possible remaining end-state permutations, the probability is calculated and returned.
+  * With the total number of possible remaining winning permutations and the total number of possible remaining end-state permutations, the estimated probability is calculated and returned.

 ## Computer Player Strategy 💻